simphotonics/exception_templates/README.md

 ## Usage

 To use this library include [exception_templates] as dependency in your `pubspec.yaml` file.
-The program below demonstrates how to throw and catch objects of type `ExceptionOf<T>`.
+The program below demonstrates how to throw and catch objects of type `ExceptionOf<T>` where `T` is a generic type.
 Colour output can be globally enabled or disabled by setting the field `colorOutput`.

 ```Dart